-From advertisers' perspective, there is a condition that many inventories were supplied for ads with high performance, and few inventories were supplied for other ads with low performance when placing ads on ad networks.
+Figure 14: Birth of ad exchanges From advertisers' perspective, there was a condition that many inventories were supplied for ads with high performance, and few inventories were supplied for other ads with low performance when placing ads on ad networks.
 Demand-side platforms (DSPs), which are platforms that enhance ad effectiveness, were born.
 DSPs allow advertisers to submit bids per impression and increasing the flexibility of their ad placement.